mylisabox/pi-gen/README.md

 # pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the mylisabox.app Raspbian images_

+This tool is based on the pi-gen tool of the raspberrypi.org Raspbian images.
+It only adds http://repository.nymea.io to the repositories and preinstalls L.I.S.A. server in the image.

+L.I.S.A. server can be found at https://github.com/mylisabox/lisa-box

 ## Dependencies